 Day 2 Valdez

-Valdez is a premier fishing destination with a stunning mountain backdrop.
-The gold rush history, as well as the devastation caused by the 1964 Good Friday Earthquake, is documented in local museums and along the town’s scenic trails.
-Book a full or half day fishing charter for your chance to catch a monster-sized halibut or salmon and possibly win a prize in the local derbies.
-Or take a day cruise to Columbia Glacier, the second largest tidewater glacier in North America, viewing marine life along the way.
+Valdez is one of Alaska’s premier destinations for fishing and outdoor recreation, all set against a mountain backdrop that’s earned it the nickname “Little Switzerland.”
+The area is also rich in history: It figured prominently in the earliest gold rushes, the 1964 Good Friday Earthquake, and is the southern terminus of the Trans-Alaska oil pipeline.
+Consider booking a full or half-day fishing charter for your chance to catch a monster-sized halibut or salmon and possibly win a prize in the local fishing derbies.
+Or you can take a full-day cruise to the Columbia or Meares glaciers, viewing marine life along the way.

 Day 3 Mat-Su Valley